enormandeau/github_tutorial/files/03_git.md

 ## Git setup

-We now need to setup our Linux terminal to integrate well with GitHub.
+We now need to setup git to integrate with GitHub.
 We follow the official
 <a href="https://help.github.com/articles/set-up-git/"
 target="_blank">GitHub setup help page</a>
 for this.